 How will we get to the tours?

-All tours on the Capitol grounds are within walking distance of the Capitol.
-In the afternoon you will drive a few miles to the American Civil War Center and Richmond National Battlefield Park.
-Parking at the Civil War Center is free.
+All tours on the Capitol grounds are within one block of the Capitol.
+In the afternoon you will drive a few miles to St. John’s Church.

 Are the tours and events handicap accessible?